 An active soloist, Emily is dedicated to discovering and performing underplayed pieces of both the oboe and English horn solo and chamber repertoire.
 Several of her solo recital recordings can be found on YouTube as well as her website, emilyhodgesoboe.com

 Emily is a two-time graduate of the Cleveland Institute of Music (CIM).
 There, she received both her Bachelor of Music and Professional Studies diploma under the tutelage of Frank Rosenwein (Principal Oboe of the Cleveland Orchestra).
 She also holds a Master of Music degree with Highest Distinction from the Indiana University Jacobs School of Music (IU JSOM), where she was awarded the Barbara and David Jacobs Fellow Award to study with Roger Roe (English horn and Assistant Principal Oboe of the Indianapolis Symphony) on a full tuition scholarship.
-Prior to her collegiate studies, Emily studied with Melanie Wilsden (Principal Oboe of the North Carolina Symphony).
 Other influential teachers and mentors include: Jamie Roberts (Assistant Principal Oboe of the National Symphony Orchestra), Linda Strommen (Professor of Oboe at IU JSOM and Former Second Oboe of the Metropolitan Opera), Rong-Huey Liu (acclaimed Hollywood studio recording musician), Jeff Rathbun (Assistant Principal Oboe of the Cleveland Orchestra) and Erik Behr (Principal Oboe of the Rochester Philharmonic).

 An East Coast native, Emily was raised in Eastchester, New York and Cary, North Carolina.
-While she has family in both states, she considers herself to be a North Carolinian first and foremost.
-She currently resides in the Raleigh-Durham area with her husband David, where she also owns and maintains a private teaching studio of hardworking and motivated students.
+She currently resides in the Research Triangle area with her husband David, where she also owns and maintains a private teaching studio of passionate and motivated young students.